dxFeed/dxfeed-graal-swift-api/README.md

 ## Samples

 * [DXFeedIpfConnect](https://github.com/dxFeed/dxfeed-graal-swift-api/blob/swift/Samples/Tools/IpfConnect.swift)
     This sample demonstrates how to subscribe to available symbols using IPF.
-It uses a DxFeed.
+It uses a DxFeed
 * [DXFeedLiveIpfSample](https://github.com/dxFeed/dxfeed-graal-swift-api/blob/swift/Samples/Tools/LiveIpfSample.swift)
-  This sample demonstrates how to an instrument profile URL and reads instrument profiles with support of streaming live updates.
+  This sample demonstrates how to an instrument profile URL and reads instrument profiles with support of streaming live updates
 * [ScheduleSample](https://github.com/dxFeed/dxfeed-graal-swift-api/blob/swift/Samples/Tools/ScheduleSample.swift)
-  This sample demonstrates different use cases of Schedule API.
+  This sample demonstrates different use cases of Schedule API

 ## Current State